Information Systems & Operations Management

 In the same physical facility that houses the CISCO Lab, we have also established a Network Analysis Lab.
 The computers in this Lab are used in conjunction with instruction in our network analysis courses.
 Students are trained in the installation of different operating systems, client/server software and communications traffic handlers.
 These computers are cabled into various configurations by the students and disassembled to familiarize the students with computer internals.

-Undergraduate student & faculty support regarding faculty office hours, contacting faculty, and classroom changes, etc.
+Faculty support can provide assistance regarding faculty office hours, contacting faculty, and classroom changes, etc.

 Join the Logistics and Supply Chain Management Club